 Those with sensitive skin don’t necessarily have to pay extra for hypoallergenic brands, either.
 For some people, it’s simply a matter of staying away from waterproof or scented products, which tend to cause irritation, explains Strachan.

 Another way to avoid the itch?
 Remember to take off your makeup and cleanse your face every night before bed.

 Lip service for lips

 If there’s one thing to splurge on while shopping for cosmetics, according to Strachan, it’s lipstick.
 At $48, a Chanel lipstick may cost more than a night out, but it’s pigmented, goes on smoothly and hydrates the lips as you wear it.
 “Anything around the mouth is such a make or break.
 If you put any pennies into your lipstick, it will be worth the money,” she says.

 That’s partly because a good lipstick stays put—so you don’t need to reapply as often.
 Less usage means less shopping, which equals more money in the bank.
 But drugstore lipsticks have come a long way in recent years, so there’s no need to splurge unless you want to.
 At just $12, Maybelline’s bestselling SuperStay Ink Crayon lipstick is one of our favourite picks on the market and will stay put all day.

 The best drugstore cosmetics

 It’s not always possible to spend big.
 Luckily, there are more great drugstore makeup products than ever to choose from.
-Strachan points to NYX for lipstick, L’Oréal’s Paradise Enchanted Blush which, as she puts it, has a “fruity, flirty scent” and Revlon’s ColorStay 16-Hour Eye Shadow palettes, which stay put because of their extra pigment.
+Strachan points to NYX for lipstick, L’Oréal’s Paradise Enchanted Blush which, as she puts it, has a “fruity, flirty scent” and Revlon’s ColorStay 16-Hour Eye Shadow palettes, which won’t budge thanks to their extra pigment.

 For blemishes and dark circles, the Benefit Boi-ing Brightening concealer is “super creamy and great for all skin types,” she adds.